 Cyanide Poisoning

 Cyanide poisoning, interestingly, is always a possibility with the administration of Nipride.
 Since the drug converts in the bloodstream to this dangerous poison, it ALWAYS creates an increase of cyanide in the bloodstream in every person.
-Studies have shown that even patients who don't show symptoms of cyanide poisoning can still have blood levels 4 times higher than normal while receiving the drug.
+Studies have shown that even patients who don't show symptoms of cyanide poisoning can still have blood levels four times higher than normal while receiving the drug.

 Next --->